Oklahoma Contemporary Arts Center

 World Architecture News (WAN) Awards

 The urban project site sat vacant for 20 years – an unused grass field with an adjacent, small park directly to the west.
-It is within the newly designated Innovation District and an extension of the historic Automobile Alley District.
-The small urban park was preserved, and the main structure was designed to complement the site’s position on a major thorough fare in downtown, reactivating the site and acting as infill on the streetcar line.
+The main structure complements the site’s position on a major downtown thoroughfare, reactivating the site and acting as infill on the streetcar line.

-On approach, visitors are greeted by a striking, sculptural building.
-Sunset is a celebration at Oklahoma Contemporary as the building becomes the color of the horizon.
-As the sun begins to set, the light creates a luminous glow on the west elevation.
+Sunset and sunrise are celebrations at Oklahoma Contemporary as the building becomes the color of the horizon.
+As the sun sets, the light creates a luminous glow on the west elevation.